Halfway Houses in Idaho

 Services provided:

-• Adult women, dual diagnosis treatment and sexual abuse victims
+• Adult women, adult men and sexual abuse victims

-• Group counseling, health education services and counseling for couples
+• Substance use education, group counseling and counseling for couples

 Eastern Idaho Community Action Haven Shelter - Idaho Falls, ID

-Eastern Idaho Community Action Haven Shelter is a halfway house in Idaho Falls, Idaho, 83402 zip code.
+Eastern Idaho Community Action Haven Shelter is a sober living house in Idaho Falls, Idaho, 83402 zip code.

 Address: 2480 South Yellowstone Highway, Idaho Falls, ID 83402 in Bonneville County